13 ways to lower your cell phone bill

 Most cell phone service providers provide insurance programs that offer extended warranties for damaged or stolen phones or round-the-clock technical help for your gadget.

-That can add up to an extra $360 per year.
+That can add up to an extra $360 per year in expenses, before factoring in any deductibles you need to pay after filing a claim.

 Several wireless providers offer monthly discounts ranging from $5 to $10 per line when you participate in their paperless billing and automated payment system using a qualified bank account or credit card.

-The deals can include additional mobile data, service perks, or a percentage off your monthly payment.
+The deals can include additional mobile data, service perks such as extra data, bonus features for new customers or a percentage off your monthly payment.
+For example, Astound offers a $10 discount with automated bank account deduction or a $5 discount for automated credit/debit card payments.
 Ask your network carrier if they provide any incentives for enrolling in automatic payments.

 Although many mobile data plans are promoted as “unlimited,” they contain a data cap, after which your data speeds will be significantly slower.

-You can change the data usage settings on your phone to establish data limits and get alerts when you approach or pass a certain data threshold.
+Most smartphones allow you to change the data usage settings on your phone to set custom limits and receive alerts when you approach them or pass a certain threshold, giving you greater control over your mobile plan usage.

-Limits and alerts will enable you to track your data usage more closely and ensure you don’t pay extra charges for exceeding your data allotment.
+Monitoring the limits and alerts will help you avoid speed throttling, track your data usage more effectively and ensure you don’t pay extra charges for exceeding your data allotment.

 Android data limit